Sri Sudarshan Sitting on a shore performing yoga

 Read more

-The enlightened genius of Yoga, venerable saint, and final living direct disciple of the world's preeminent spiritual master of the 19th Century — H.H.
-Swami Jyotirmayananda is the living wellspring of the lineage that animates every teaching at SKYLIGHT YOGA.
-His unique spiritual aroma wafted throughout the world by his rare perfection, and library of books and videos.
+Enlightened genius, venerable saint, and final living direct disciple of the world's preeminent spiritual master of the 19th Century — His Holiness Sri Swami Jyotirmayananda is the present day wellspring of the original lineage animating every teaching at SKYLIGHT YOGA.
+His unique spiritual aroma of light and bliss wafts throughout the world by his rare perfection, and library of wisdom.

 • H.H.
 Swami Sivananda Guru's Guru